zhebushipinyin/scale_reasoning/README.md

 ```

 ### Data
 Our raw training data in `deepscaler/data/[train|test]`, along with preprocessing scripts.
-To convert to raw data into Parquet files for training, run:
+To convert the raw data into Parquet files for training, run:
 ```python
 # Output parquet files in data/*.parquet.
 python scripts/data/deepscaler_dataset.py